liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 If it is neccessary to utilize the JSF 1.x version of this feature, then this parameter should be set to false.

-Now that we've discussed JSF portlet bridge standards, Liferay Faces Bridge features, and Liferay Faces Bridge configuration, let's learn about the Liferay Faces Portal JAR.
+Now that we've discussed JSF portlet bridge standards and Liferay Faces Bridge configuration options, let's learn about the Liferay Faces Portal JAR.

 ## Leveraging Liferay UI Components and Utilities with Liferay Faces Portal [](id=liferay-faces-portal-liferay-portal-6-2-dev-guide-en)